Tooth Extractions – Rockwall, TX

 Protect Your Smile From Problematic, Painful Teeth

 There’s nothing quite like your natural pearly whites, which is why our team at Spillman Family Dental of Rockwall does everything they can to help you keep them for life.
 However, there are some situations where removing a tooth is necessary for your oral health.
 If needed, we can protect your smile from problematic, painful teeth with one or more tooth extractions in Rockwall.
-Our experienced dentists Dr. Travis Spillman and Dr. Thomas Ryan use the latest technology and reliable dental sedation options to make sure your tooth extraction is as quick and comfortable as possible.
+Our experienced dentists Dr. Travis Spillman use the latest technology and reliable dental sedation options to make sure your tooth extraction is as quick and comfortable as possible.
 To learn more, give us a call today!

 Why Choose Spillman Family Dental of Rockwall For Tooth Extractions?